daattali/beautiful-jekyll/_posts/2023-04-18-solid-charp.md

 ![SOLID Principles in C# - A Guide to Writing Robust and Maintainable Code](../assets/img/posts/solid.png){:class="img-responsive"}

-The SOLID principle is a set of guidelines that helps software developers build code that's simple to maintain, understand, and expand.
+The SOLID principle is a set of guidelines that helps software developers build code that's simple to maintain, understand and expand.
 It's an acronym for Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion principles.
 In this article, we'll delve into each of these principles in detail and showcase how to put them into practice using C# programming language.

 ## [S] - Single Responsibility Principle (SRP)
 The Single Responsibility Principle (SRP) states that each class should have only one responsibility.
 In other words, a class should only be responsible for one thing.
 This principle makes code easier to understand and maintain, as it avoids unnecessary complexity and confusion.

 Let's take an example in C# to illustrate this principle.
 Imagine we have a CustomerRepository class that is responsible for managing the data access for the Customer entity in a database.
-It has three methods: Save, Update, and Delete.
+It has three methods: Save, Update and Delete.

 ```c#